Frequently asked questions about probate:

 - What is probate?

 - Do I need probate?

 - The process

 - Does an Executor Have Personal Liability?

 ‘Probate’ is the name generally given to the process of administering someone’s estate when they die.
-When someone dies owning significant assets, a formal ‘grant’ must be obtained from a court to enable their estate to be collected in and divided between their beneficiaries.
+When someone dies owning significant assets, a formal ‘grant’ must be obtained from the probate registry to enable their estate to be collected in and divided between their beneficiaries.

 There are 3 main stages to obtaining probate or administration:

-The executors of the deceased’s will are responsible for obtaining probate.
-In cases where the person dies without a will, the next of kin will usually take on the responsibility.
-Whoever applies for probate is responsible for correctly collecting in and properly distributing the estate of the deceased after paying all taxes and other debts due. (see Executor’s duties).
-It should be noted that where someone begins to administer an estate and choose to stop - either because they wish someone else to or because they find out that they are not entitled to - they may still attract some of the liabilities of an executor/administrator.
+The executors of the deceased’s Will are responsible for obtaining probate.
+In cases where the person dies without a Will, the next of kin will usually take on the responsibility.
+Whoever applies for probate is responsible for correctly collecting in and properly distributing the estate of the deceased after paying all taxes and other debts due (see Executor’s duties).
+It should be noted that where someone begins to administer an estate and chooses to stop, either because they wish someone else to or because they find out that they are not entitled to they may still attract some of the liabilities of an executor/administrator.

-We are a professional firm of experienced probate solicitors who offer a personal, efficient service.
+We are a professional firm of experienced Wills and probate lawyers who offer a personal, efficient service.
 You will have the peace of mind of knowing that your affairs are being dealt with in a sympathetic, efficient manner at a price which offers excellent value for money and which is fixed at the outset.